 Failure to provide timely notice of these qualifying events will result in loss of eligibility for continuation coverage.
 One notice will cover all affected qualified beneficiaries.
-Notice will be considered furnished when mailed/postmarked or, in the case of hand delivery, the date it is received by your Benefits Administrator.
+Notice will be considered furnished when mailed/postmarked or, in the case of hand delivery, the date it is received by The Office of Health Benefits Extended Coverage/COBRA Administrator.